xAstroDev/WinNow-1/README.md

 Winlator@Frost is an Android application that lets you to run Windows (x86_64) applications with Wine and Box86/Box64.
 Originally modified from [Brunodev85](https://github.com/brunodev85/Winlator)

+Modded by a student 16 years old from Thailand.

 # Installation

 1. Download and install the APK (Winlator@Frost 6.1 V3.apk) from [GitHub Releases](https://github.com/MrPhryaNikFrosty/Winlator-Frost/releases)